akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 1. Click on `Add`

 ::: info
 If you do not see the `Add Attributes` or `Add by groups` button, it might be because you do not have the relevant rights.
-Please contact your administrator.
+Please refer to [Manage your user roles](/articles/build-your-user-roles.html).
 :::

 ### Remove an attribute